 \section{Abstract}

-We consider distributed stochastic variational inequalities (VIs) on unbounded domain with the problem data being heterogeneous (non-IID) and distributed across many devices.
-We make very general assumption on the computational network that, in particular, covers the settings of fully decentralized calculations with time-varying networks and centralized topologies commonly used in Federated Learning.
-Moreover, multiple local updates on the workers can be made for reducing the communication frequency between workers.
-We extend stochastic extragradient method to this very general setting and theoretically analyze its convergence rate in the strongly monotone, monotone, and non-monotone setting when an Minty solution exists.
-The provided rates have explicit dependence on\ network characteristics and how it varies with time, data heterogeneity, variance, number of devices, and other standard parameters.
-As a special case, our method and analysis apply to distributed stochastic saddle-point problems (SPP), e.g., to training Deep Generative Adversarial Networks (GANs) for which the decentralized training has been reported to be extremely challenging.
-In experiments for decentralized training of GANs we demonstrate the effectiveness of our proposed approach.
+We consider distributed stochastic variational inequalities (VIs) on unbounded domains with the problem data that is heterogeneous (non-IID) and distributed across many devices.
+We make a very general assumption on the computational network that, in particular, covers the settings of fully decentralized calculations with time-varying networks and centralized topologies commonly used in Federated Learning.
+Moreover, multiple local updates on the workers can be made for reducing the communication frequency between the workers.
+We extend the stochastic extragradient method to this very general setting and theoretically analyze its convergence rate in the strongly-monotone, monotone, and non-monotone (when a Minty solution exists) settings.
+The provided rates explicitly exhibit the dependence on network characteristics (e.g., mixing time), iteration counter, data heterogeneity, variance, number of devices, and other standard parameters.
+As a special case, our method and analysis apply to distributed stochastic saddle-point problems (SPP), e.g., to the training of Deep Generative Adversarial Networks (GANs) for which decentralized training has been reported to be extremely challenging.
+In experiments for the decentralized training of GANs we demonstrate the effectiveness of our proposed approach.